Program of Support

 You don’t need to take part in a POS if we assess that you either:

-You can read more about Impairment Tables on the Department of Social Services website.
+Read more about Impairment Tables on the Department of Social Services (DSS) website.
+They also have an easy read guide that you can download or listen to.

 For example, we assess Kate’s impairment rating as 30 points from a single Impairment Table.
 This means Kate doesn’t need to do a POS.